Trump to announce plan to stop cash flow to Cuban military | Taiwan News

 Also not expected are any changes to U.S. regulations governing what items Americans can bring back from Cuba, including the rum and cigars produced by state-run enterprises.

-The new policy is set to take effect Friday, but none of the changes will become effective until the Treasury Department issues new regulations, which could take months.
+More details about the changes are expected to be released Friday, when the new policy is set to take effect.
+But none of the changes will become effective until the Treasury Department issues new regulations, which could take months.
 That means that any U.S. traveler currently booked on a flight to Cuba in the next few weeks, or even months, could go ahead and make the trip.

+Critics said the changes would only hurt everyday Cubans who work in the private sector and depend on American visitors to help provide for their families.
+Supporters expressed appreciation for Trump's emphasis on human rights in Cuba.

+Obama announced in December 2014 that he and Cuban leader Raul Castro were restoring diplomatic ties between their countries, arguing that the policy the U.S. had pursued for decades had failed to bring about change and that it was time to try a new approach.

 The change in the U.S. posture toward Cuba under Trump marks the latest policy about-face by the president.